Demaryius Thomas: 2012 season

 Thomas was coming off surgery to remove pins in his left pinkie when quarterback Peyton Manning signed with the Broncos during the 2012 offseason.
-This meant that, unlike fellow receiver Eric Decker, he was unable to participate in workouts with Manning.
-Thomas, however, made an effort to improve his route-running and quickly caught up.
-Manning noted during training camp that Thomas's "size, strength and speed just allow you to do certain things with him that other players just can't do."
+This meant that, unlike fellow receiver Eric Decker, Thomas was unable to participate in workouts with Manning.
+However, Thomas made an effort to improve his route-running and quickly caught up.
+Manning noted during training camp that Thomas' "size, strength and speed just allow you to do certain things with him that other players just can't do."

 Despite reports describing the connection between Thomas and Manning as "balky", Thomas found success again in the Broncos' first game of the season against the Pittsburgh Steelers.
 Down 13–7, Thomas, in a move reminiscent of his game-winning touchdown in the playoffs, burned the Steelers with a 71-yard catch-and-run.
 The touchdown was notable because it was the first touchdown Manning had thrown in the NFL for a team other than the Indianapolis Colts, and it was also the 400th of Manning's career, making Manning just the third player in NFL history to reach that milestone.
-Thomas finished the day with five receptions for 110 receiving yards and the touchdown.
+Thomas finished the game with five receptions for 110 yards and the aforementioned touchdown.

 Thomas set regular-season career highs in both catches, with nine, and receiving yards, with 180, in the road loss to the New England Patriots on October 7, 2012.
-In Week 8, against the New Orleans Saints, he had seven receptions for 137 receiving yards and one receiving touchdown in the 34–14 victory.
+During Week 8 against the New Orleans Saints, he had seven receptions for 137 yards and a touchdown in the 34–14 victory.
 He tied his career high of nine catches in games against the Carolina Panthers in Week 10 and the Cleveland Browns in Week 16.
-Thomas registered three catches for 37 yards and one touchdown in the Broncos' 2OT Divisional Round loss to the Baltimore Ravens in the playoffs.
+Thomas registered three catches for 37 yards and a touchdown in the Broncos' 2OT Divisional Round loss to the Baltimore Ravens in the playoffs.

 Thomas had a breakout year in 2012, recording 94 receptions for 1,434 yards and 10 touchdowns.
 He led the team in targets, receptions, and yards, and ranked eighth in the league in receptions, fourth in yards, and seventh in touchdowns.
-He was selected to his first Pro Bowl in the 2012 season after receiver Wes Welker withdrew due to injury.
+Thomas was selected to his first Pro Bowl in the 2012 season after receiver Wes Welker withdrew due to injury.
 He was ranked 68th by his fellow players on the NFL Top 100 Players of 2013 list.